• Skip to primary navigation

 • Make it vegetarian by using vegetarian sausages or vegan sausages.

-• Use chicken sausages instead of pork.
+• Use chicken sausages or chorizo instead of pork.

 🥡 Storage